-How it compares: If you or a budding musician in your household isn’t quite ready to commit to an instrument, leasing or renting allows you to try out an instrument.
+How it compares: If you or a budding musician in your household isn’t quite ready to commit to an instrument, renting allows you to try out an instrument.
 Guitar Center’s financing options are exclusively for purchases, so they’re best if you know exactly what you want.

 Buying used to save on your instrument

 High-quality instruments can last decades, or even longer.
-If you’re looking for a bargain or you want to experiment with a new instrument, buying used can be an excellent value.
+If you’re looking for a bargain or want to experiment with a new instrument, buying used can be an excellent value.
 Guitar Center sells used guitars, but you can also find instruments through online classified ads and online and brick-and-mortar retailers.

 You can expect to save about 15% or more by buying used versus new, though it’s important to keep in mind the condition of the instrument.
 A well-maintained instrument should still play well for years to come, but one that’s seen a few bumps and bruises may need some repairs.
 Wear and tear shouldn’t impact the sound quality, but it’s best to buy used instruments in person so you can test them out yourself.